Immaculate Conception Catholic Church

 "I know you're tired, but come.

-How can I express our inner yearning for that fusion with Christ in the Eucharist?
+How can we express our inner yearning for that fusion with Christ in the Eucharist?
 Think of the person whom you really love.
 The person in whose arms you want to be held.
-The person you really want to hold and hug!...And instead of being able to throw your arms around that person (and I do not mean that polite, quick, clinical embrace with a pat on the back), you have to give a polite smile and keep social distance!
+The person you really want to hold and hug!...And instead of being able to throw your arms around that person (and I do not mean that polite, quick, clinical embrace with a pat on the back), one often has to give a polite smile and keep social distance!
 It is not quite the same, is it!
 I think many of us experience the same with our ‘spiritual communion’ instead of the physical and spiritual union we receive in our (holy) communion with the Divine!